vedderb/rise_sdvp/README.md

 ## Hardware

-Figure 2 shows a hardware diagram of a working configuration of the RISE-SDVP platform.
+Figure 2 shows a hardware diagram of a working configuration of the VESC-SDVP platform.
 The cyan-colored boxes to the left are the components on a model car, and the green boxes to the right are a laptop computer connected over 4G to the model car.
 The laptop computer also runs a RTK-GNSS base station, so that the model car can position itself with around 3 cm accuracy relative to the GNSS antenna connected to the receiver on the laptop.

 ![Hardware Diagram](Documentation/Pictures/block_diagram.png)